-We blog (write) to have a voice, educate our audience, and position ourselves as thought leaders.
+Your business should have a website.
+You publish on your blog to elevate your brand.
+We write to have a voice, educate our audience, and position ourselves as thought leaders.
+We publish articles on our blog to have a voice, educate our audience, and position ourselves as thought leaders.
 It’s true that you can publish on Medium, LinkedIn, or Facebook.
 I do that sometimes as an experiment to test audiences.

-This is why it is important to blog on your own web property.
-I discussed how to start a blog on your own website here.
+This is why it is important to publish on your own website.

 Here are the slides on Slideshare.